top of page

 And yet there you are at eleven o'clock on a Sunday night negotiating with yourself again.

 The question most men arrive here with isn't really "Do I have a problem."
-It's quieter than that.

 ABOUT ME